Seungtaek Lee betting profile: Sony Open in Hawaii - PGA TOUR

 Lee's advanced stats and rankings

-- No year-to-date stats are available for Lee for the 2026 season.
+- No YTD stats are available for Lee for the 2026 season.

 All stats in this article are accurate for Lee as of the start of the Sony Open in Hawaii.